 The Organising Committee asks that all waste is disposed of in the bins provided.

 A limited number of gazebos will be permitted at Henley Masters Regatta.
 Please ensure that they are put up out of the way of any through traffic – behind the boat racks at the back of the field or in the carpark.
-All gazebo’s should be open on the sides, and be positioned at least 2 metres from the next gazebo.
-Please continue to ensure social distancing at all times including in gazebo’s.

 If you are interested in exhibiting at Henley Masters Regatta please contact email@example.com